Aug 2017 – ongoing

 - Severity scale: 2.
 40% of the participants made a comment of the banners displayed at the top of the single domain page as looking too much as ‘Brandpa wants to sell stationery?”.
 This was a minor usability problem but a great piece of feedback for the future development of the website.

 - Severity scale: 4.
 4 out of 5 participants were not sure how to complete a domain name purchase as the pop up did not show a default option for ‘Card’ purchases.
-I market this error as the Usability Catastrophe.
+I marked this error as the Usability Catastrophe.

 Feedback from usability testing was used for a series of quick iterations (and more feedback sessions) to create the low-fidelity prototype.
 I focused on creating the screens that my potential buyers would interact with first (the latter stage of the project would focus on the sellers’ dashboard).
 The screens included: home (with the search box), domains page (with an advanced search feature, inc. filters) and about page (which explains how Brandpa works and clarifies to the buyers Brandpa’s purchase process).